 Another factor that drives and perpetuates gun violence is the failure to hold accountable those who are responsible for homicides within the community.
 Lack of accountability helps create a culture of impunity in which perpetrators are not deterred from engaging in further violence.
 Impunity has broader corrosive effects.
-It victimizes the community, replacing the rule of law with local systems of justice, which are often harshest on women and the more vulnerable.
-Disputes are settled on the street.
-Witnesses have no faith in the system and so do not cooperate with the police.
+It victimizes

 Evidence shows that police solve certain kinds of murders more effectively than others and that clearance rates are correlated with the ethnicity of the victim.
 195 For example, data acquired from the New Orleans Police Department (NOPD) through a public records request demonstrated that police in New Orleans were significantly more likely to solve the murder of a non-African American man (clearance rate 38.2%) than the murder of a black man (clearance rate 26.2%) in 2016, the last year for which complete data has been released.
-196 most murders take place amid a "no snitch" culture and people fear retaliation if they come forward.
-199 With respect to policing specifically, studies confirm that a lack of faith in the ability of law enforcement to protect at-risk neighborhoods reduces community respect and leads to lower levels of compliance with the law and cooperation with the police in fighting crime.
-200
+196